ringcentral/ringcentral-extensible/README.md

 ### Todo

-- Unified client: new UnifiedClient(protocal: 'https' | 'wss')
 - no more `{}` type
 - convert code generator to TS
 - compare it with C# sdk and see what are missing
-- Create a WSG version of this SDK
 - Make it a RingCentral official project
 - PubNub
+    - optional, since we will mainly use WSG instead.
 - Support events:
     - token refreshed
 - extra features as plugins or extensions